7digital/7digital-api/README.md

 access token to access any of the protected endpoints.

-*The bundled OAuth module must be used in place of a standard OAuth wrapper*
+*The bundled OAuth module must be used in place of a standard OAuth client*

     require('7digital-api').oauth,